amarmeddahi/amarmeddahi/README.md

 <h3 align="left">About Me</h3>

 - 🌱 Passionate about leveraging deep learning for practical applications and real-world impact
-- 🔭 Committed to Advancing the Field of Artificial Intelligence and Enhancing Societal Impact Through Innovative Algorithm Design.
+- 🔭 Committed to Advancing the Field of Artificial Intelligence and Enhancing Societal Impact Through Innovative Algorithm Design
 - 🤝 Seeking PhD/Research Eng.
-Opportunities in Machine Learning, Computer Vision, and Image Processing for Fall 2023.
+Opportunities in Machine Learning, Computer Vision, and Image Processing for Fall 2023
 - 📫 How to reach me **amar [DOT] meddahi1 [AT] gmail [DOT] com**

 <h3 align="left">Project Showcase</h3>